pu-shi/pu-shi.github.io/_pages/lab.md

 ### Distributed Optimization over General Directed Networks

 Network topology plays a central role in the design and analysis of decentralized algorithms for learning and optimization over multi-agent networks.
 Most existing works consider undirected networks where the information exchange is bidirectional.
 However, in some real-world applications, directed networks are inevitable.
-This project will focus on designing novel algorithms for distributed learning and optimization in general directed networks.
+This project will focus on designing novel algorithms for distributed learning and optimization over general directed networks.

 **Related works:**
 * Z. Song, L. Shi, S. Pu and M. Yan, [Provably Accelerated Decentralized Gradient Method Over Unbalanced Directed Graphs](https://arxiv.org/pdf/2107.12065.pdf).